FarshadAmiri/complex-systems-simulations/conway-game-of-life/readme.md

-# Cellular Automaton Simulator (Conway's Game of Life)
+# Conway's Game of Life (A Cellular Automaton Simulator)

 A flexible and extensible Python implementation of life-like cellular automata, featuring real-time visualization and customizable rules.